Last updated on October 17th, 2020 at 08:16 am

 Things to do in Everglades City area

-We love visiting Everglades City for its proximity to so many outdoors adventures.
+Florida stone crab isn’t the only reason to visit Everglades City.
+We love it for its proximity to so many outdoors adventures.

 - Our favorite Everglades kayak trail is the Turner River, eight miles from Everglades City.